GliAcopo/OpenAI-Whisper-Speech-to-Text-Transcription-on-Low-End-Graphics-Cards/README.md

 # Prerequisites
 Of course, you'll need to have the wisper model installed in order to run this program!
 ---
+- That would also mean that you'll need a python evironment whit the following packets:
+  - Whisper (of course)
+  - pytorch torchvision torchaudio pytorch-cuda -c pytorch -c nvidia
+  - ffmpeg
+  -

+If you have any doubts, you can also follow [this guide](https://www.gpu-mart.com/blog/install-whisper-ai-on-windows) which walks you trough using miniconda in order to set up a virtual environment for your project.

 # Configuration Variables
 The only thing that you'll need to edit in order to interact with the project is the `USER VARIABLES` section.
 In order to edit those just be sure to follow the instructions below.